|Radical transparency in pharmacy benefits management |

 starts with training and education.
 Click here to begin yours.

 On the heels of terminating two large PBM contracts, the State Auditor of Ohio released this bombshell report detailing the financials which prompted terminating said contracts.
-Why do you think Chase Bank, Amazon and Berkshire Hathaway have taken matters into their own hands?
+Why do you think Chase Bank, Amazon and Berkshire Hathaway have teamed up to disrupt healthcare?
 Self-insured employers must first make sure all vendors and advisers interests are perfectly aligned to theirs.
 Second, get self-educated AND (not or) hire an expert with a proven track record whose interests too are perfectly aligned.
 I can assure you these qualifications makes the list of qualified candidates much smaller than you think.
 The bottom line - trailing public entities in how you manage pharmacy benefits is no longer sustainable.

 In a nutshell, Ohio's Pharmacy Benefit Managers (PBMs) charged the state a “spread” of more than 31 percent for generic drugs – nearly four times as much as the previously reported average spread across all drugs, according to a new report by Ohio Auditor of State Dave Yost.